Kuivasaari: The gun turret

 The turret is still operational, but it is fired only ceremonially, such as during the Finnish Independence Day.
-The shots are so called water shots, i.e. instead of a grenade, a polystyrene plug is put in the barrel as well as a plastic bag with 500 kilograms of water.
+The shots are so called water shots, i.e. instead of a projectile, a polystyrene plug is put in the barrel as well as a plastic bag with 500 kilograms of water.
 The charge is an ordinary one.
-In this way, the same pressure is achieved as with a grenade, and the springs, the restrainer and the return mechanisms function normally.
-In principle, it would be possible to fire grenades, too, but there are some practical concerns: this would mean live firing, and it would need to be published ahead of time and it would need to be monitored by army personnel.
+In this way, the same pressure is achieved as with a shell, and the springs, the restrainer and the return mechanisms function normally.
+In principle, it would be possible to fire shells, but there are some practical concerns: this would mean live firing, and it would need to be published ahead of time and it would need to be monitored by army personnel.
 At the same time, the Gulf of Finland would need be cleared of maritime traffic within 50 kilometres, and of air traffic to the height of 10 kilometres, which is not possible.

 The use of the guns was given up early in the 1970s, when the electric equipment went into poor shape, and the gun was retired of possible war time use.
 The last theoretical use for the guns would have been to fire on the Seutula Airport, as it was then known, in case there was a need to protect it from invading troops.
-The airport would have been shelled with fragmentation charges that would have exploded in the air, and if these had all been used, the runways would have been shelled with 450 kg mine grenades.
 The guns were in danger of having been scrapped, but in the 1980s, the commander of the Suomenlinna Coastal Regiment decided to save it.
 The Suomenlinna Coastal Regiment Guild restored the turret in the late 1980s and early 1990s, and it is being maintained so that it can be used.

 The island today

 The Suomenlinna Coastal Regiment Guild maintains a notable collection of historical guns on the island.
 Earlier, a 100 56 TK was also maintained on the island, but it has now been decommissioned.
-The island fortress is not manned, but it still belongs to the Finnish Defence Forces.
+The island fortress is not in use, but it still belongs to the Finnish Defence Forces.

 The Military Museum of Finland had wanted to turn the island into a museum, but due to lack of funds, this project was not realized.
 However, the Suomenlinna Coastal Regiment Guild has seen to it that the houses and the equipment has been maintained.

 In principle, access is severely restricted, and the public is not permitted to go ashore or to approach the island to less than 100 meters, but several companies organize chartered tours to the island.
 Permits have to be secured beforehand, and visitors must carry IDs.